georgecyberli/PhishingAnalysis/README.md

 Section 2: Artifact Analysis
 =======================================

-WHOIS analysis - Performed reverse DNS of 183.90.231.122 shows the domain is from Japan
+<b>WHOIS analysis -</b> Performed reverse DNS of 183.90.231.122 shows the domain is from Japan

-VirusTotal and WannaBroswer Analysis - Search the full URL on VT shows some security vendors flagged as malicious/phishing with the HTLM status code 403.
+<b>VirusTotal and WannaBroswer Analysis -</b> Search the full URL on VT shows some security vendors flagged as malicious/phishing with the HTLM status code 403.
 Confirmed with searching on WannaBroswer shows HTML code of 403 forbidden.

-urlscan.io Analysis - Used URLSCAN to check the link destination shows 403 forbidden page.
+<b>urlscan.io Analysis -</b> Used URLSCAN to check the link destination shows 403 forbidden page.
 The main domain is hxxps[://]priorityhealthconsultants[.]com

 Figured out the reason how the threat actor was able to spoof our domain with the help of Google Tech.
 The SPF key was double pasted on our DNS which prevented SPF to scan the incoming email correctly.